Disney World Hotel Discounts – Non-Disney Hotels

 - Caribe Royale Orlando

-- Fairfield Inn & Suites Orlando Lake Buena Vista in the Marriott Village
+- Holiday Inn Resort Orlando – Lake Buena Vista

-All of these hotels represent an excellent value and that I feel confident will provide you with quality accommodations.
+All of these hotels represent an excellent value and we feel confident they will provide you with quality accommodations.
 All of them offer special deals for MouseSavers readers.

 Looking for more off-site Disney World hotel discounts?
 Try these links: